haoaa/myangular/note/directive.md

 Since the feature is implemented by the $controller service, you could just as well use it with directive controllers, specifying something like ‘MyCtrl as myCtrl’ as the value of the con- troller directive attribute instead of specifying both controller and controllerAs separately.

+### templateURL link
+when call the function `applyDirectivesToNode`, let's say there are three directives apply on a dom node and the last one is a template  directive.
+After the first two directives call their compile function